 What are the most common dog health problems?

-- ear infections – these can be caused by allergies, yeast or ear mites.
-Surgery can be needed for chronic infections.
+- Ear infections – these can be caused by allergies, yeast or ear mites.
+Chronic infections can require surgery.

-- fleas – your vet can give you advice on the best flea treatment for your dog.
+- Fleas – your vet can advise you on the best flea treatment for your dog.

-- dermatitis – this bacterial infection can become more bothersome if left untreated.
+- Dermatitis – this bacterial infection can be bothersome if left untreated.
 Your vet can prescribe antibiotics, anti-inflammatory treatments or steroids.

 - Vomiting – this can be caused by anything from parasites to pancreatitis.

 Does dog insurance cover pre-existing medical conditions?

-Most policies won’t cover pre-existing medical conditions, especially breed-specific health problems.
-For example, King Charles Spaniels often suffer from eye problems and heart conditions, Labradors can develop joint conditions, while German Shepherds can suffer from hip and elbow dysplasia.
+Most policies won’t cover pre-existing medical conditions, especially those specific to your dog’s breed.
+For example, King Charles Spaniels often suffer from eye problems and heart conditions, Labradors can develop joint conditions, while German Shepherds often have hip and elbow dysplasia.

 A small number of pet insurance providers will cover recent medical issues – that is, problems your pet had before the policy began (usually within the past two years).

-This sort of specialist dog insurance policy may be more expensive though, so shop around and compare to see if it suits your needs and budget.
+This sort of specialist dog insurance policy may be more expensive, so shop around and compare to make sure it suits your needs and budget.